Dululu-xy/MD-Diffusion/README.md

 All the data used in this paper is from [JintaoLee-Roger/SeismicSuperResolution](https://github.com/JintaoLee-Roger/SeismicSuperResolution).

 ## Code
-All code is in the
+All the code is [here](https://github.com/Dululu-xy/MD-Diffusion) and is being continuously updated...

 ## Model Structure
 ![MD Diffusion](https://github.com/user-attachments/assets/718a8196-c694-4821-9b77-e11737545291)